 This indicator is based on the annual dollar sales of all stores divided by total of all stores square footage.
-This measures how well BC Liquor Stores convert floor space into sales.
-The 2016/17 forecast and future targets have been revised upwards since the LDB's previous service plan as a result of modernization efforts, which have included changes to operating hours at BC Liquor Stores (i.e. extended operating hours and Sunday openings), marketing initiatives and the introduction of refrigeration units at a limited number of stores implemented this fiscal year.
+This measures how well BCLS convert floor space into sales.
+The 2017/18 and future targets have been revised upwards since the LDB's previous service plan as a result of modernization efforts, which have included changes to operating hours at BCLS (i.e. extended operating hours and Sunday openings), marketing initiatives and the introduction of refrigeration units at a limited number of stores implemented this fiscal year.